Main Menu

 Device Boot Start End Sectors Size Id Type

-Command (m for help): w >>>> Enter w here to write the changes.
+Command (m for help): w >>>>> write and save the changes.

 The partition table has been altered.